genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    positions in the genome, "report 1 random "best" mapping".
 In the last case, it stops duplicated genome regions from being omitted altogether. (default:
    Report 1 random "best" mapping)
-3. **BS data generation protocol** option enables you to specify what library preparation method was used to construct the bisulfite converted library.
+3. The **BS data generation protocol** option enables you to specify what library preparation method was used to construct the bisulfite converted library.
    (default: Lister)